Vheissu/aurelia2-plugins/packages/aurelia2-auth/README.md

 There are a few differences in Aurelia 2 which mean the plugin works slightly differently.

-- There are no longer router pipeline steps, instead you register a router hook which is exported as `AuthorizeHook` and can be supplied to register or the dependencies in a component
+- There are no longer router pipeline steps, instead, you register a router hook which is exported as `AuthorizeHook` and can be supplied to register or the dependencies in a component
 - The plugin is called `aurelia2-auth`